NEWS & ANNOUNCEMENTS

 29 | 30 | 31 | 1 | 2 | 3 | 4 |

 The Munroe Falls Water Department prepares an annual report to provide information to you, the consumer, on the quality of your drinking water.
 This report is prepared and sent to all consumers no later than June 1st annually.
-Included within this report is general health information, water quality test results from the prior year, how to participate in decisions concerning your drinking water and water system contacts.
+This report includes general health information, water quality test results from the prior year, and how to participate in decisions concerning your drinking water and water system contacts.

 If you have additional questions or would like this report sent directly to you, please contact the Director of Public Works, Jim Bowery at 330-688-7491.